Travelling to Leeds

-Walking through the arrivals gate at Leeds Bradford airport will find you just 8 miles from the city centre.
-Hop onto a regular Flying Tiger shuttle bus, jump in a taxi, or hire a car from one of several international firms.
+Walking through the arrivals gate at Leeds Bradford Airport will find you just 8 miles from the city centre.
+Hop onto a regular Flying Tiger 757 shuttle bus, jump in a taxi, or hire a car from one of several international firms.
 30 minutes later, you’ll be stepping into your hotel, or out into our busy, welcoming city.
-75 direct destinations, across 24 European countries, plus 8 locations within the UK.
-A well connected welcome to Leeds.
+Serving 70 direct destinations; a well connected welcome to Leeds.

 Leeds is also within easy travelling distance of three more international airports: Manchester, Humberside and Robin Hood Doncaster/Sheffield.

 Our accessible position on the UK motorway network makes reaching Leeds by road so simple.
 Leeds is situated in the heart of the UK, equidistance between London and Edinburgh, with cities such as York, Sheffield, Hull and Manchester close by.
 The M621 runs close to the city, providing direct access to the M1 and M62 and the A1 accessible to the North of the city centre.
 Leeds is within comfortable driving times of most regions in the UK.
 To make your trip to Leeds even more convenient, two Park & Ride sites currently operate in Leeds complete with electric vehicle charging points.
 They allow you to travel to Leeds by car, park for free in the Park & Ride car parks and complete your journey into the city centre by bus at £3 per Day ticket or just £2.70 each when you bulk buy 20 on a smartcard .
 For details of car parking in Leeds, you can find the car parking and disabled parking map here.